mfd10/what_they_think/README.md

 *To run the project insert the following command on the terminal.

 $ flutter run lib/main.dart
-this process may take a while depending on your system requirements.
+this process may take a while depending on your system.

 *To run the app on an android phone type:
 $ flutter emulators --launch [emulator_id]